electromaggot/HelloVulkanSDL/Xcode/README.md

 	1. `> cd ./Xcode/iOSFrameworks`
 	2. `> open SDL-iOS.xcodeproj`
 	3. Build the **BuildFatFramework** target &rarr; creates a `build` directory containing `SDL_iOS.framework` files.\
+	   (If you see "BUILD SUCCEEDED" but then "disk I/O error" you can ignore that; the framework should now be built.)
 	   Later, the HelloVulkanSDL project will know to find the iOS frameworks there.
 As for the macOS ones, #3 above already created links in the `./External` directory (or you dragged/copied the macOS frameworks yourself).
 	4. `> open SDL_image-iOS.xcodeproj` and do the same.